WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

      bytes[bytes.length])`.
    * EOF flag is set.
    * Current offset is initially 0.
-   * The wait for N bytes operation succeeds immediately if `currentOffset + N
-     <= bundleLength` and fails otherwise.
+   * The seek to offset N and read N bytes operations succeed immediately if `currentOffset + N <= bundleLength` and fail otherwise.
 1. Return the result of running {{load-metadata}} with `stream` as input.

 ## Load a response from a bundle {#load-response}